ReeceJones/new-reece.ooo/README.md

 1. Uses MongoDB.
 Revolutionary, I know.
 I'm not much of an expert at SQL, but I do understand JSON very well and MongoDB uses JSON documents to store and represent data so it was a pretty obvious choice for me especially since I really am not doing anything complicated with this site.
 2. Insane amount of metaprogramming on the backend.
 Serisouly guys, the backend is completely nuts.
 I read a single struct at compile time, and the entire backend adjusts to support the fields of the struct.
 I can simply add a new field like `comments` to the struct, and the backend would support it without any additional modification to the backend.
 I love it.
 3. vibe.d.
 I like vibe.d.
 It's relatively simple.
 It runs D code to make your pages dynamic.
 What more do you want from me?!?!
-## sad things
-Only 1 sad thing, but one of the dependent libraries, dauth, hasn't been updated in a while, and will be deprecated soon.
-I think I might fork it, because all other crypto libraries in D just don't work very well.
-Either they have complicated dependencies themselves, or have also been abandoned.